Lebanon news focuses on war, people search economy

 73.5% of media coverage after the Beirut strikes focused on politics, while civilian impact remained limited and displacement was nearly absent.

-Data and code available on GitHub.
+Data and code available on GitHub

-arXiv paper (soon).
+arXiv paper

 Media & Contact